If filing your taxes before the deadline went over your head this year, procrastinating can only make things worse.

 The penalty is five percent of your balance owing, plus one percent of your balance owing for each full month that your return is late, to a maximum of 12 months.
 In other words, you’re already looking at an additional six per cent hit if you end up filing in early June.

 Your late-filing penalty could also become higher if you were charged a late-filing penalty on a return in the past three years.
 In this instance, you’re looking at 10 percent of the balance owing plus an additional two percent per month, to a maximum of 20 months.

 The repercussions of cheating

-Many otherwise honest people fail to report all the income they should, either inadvertently thanks to the complexities of the tax rules or because they’re actually trying to get away with something.
+Many otherwise honest people fail to report all of their the income, either inadvertently thanks to the complexities of the tax rules or because they’re actually trying to get away with something.

 For those who get caught fiddling with the books, the penalties can be severe.
 Cheating on taxes is a criminal offence punishable by fines equal to several times the amount of tax owing, plus the tax, plus the interest, and possibly even criminal prosecution.

 And, contrary to popular belief, there’s no time limit for the CRA to prosecute you for cheating or filing late.
 It’s never too late to be brought up on tax misdemeanors from years ago.

 Furthermore, waiting until you’re caught, or until an investigation on your return has begun, means your bargaining power is reduced.
 If you’ve made a mistake, finance professionals advise that it’s better to fess up as soon as possible, and then look into the possibility of amnesty or reprieve.